Italy, Greece

 Venice

 Venice rewards people who slow down.
-Venice can be overwhelmed with day tourists from cruises and trains, which can ruin your experience.
-By spending several nights in the city, you can skip the crowds in St. Mark's Square at peak times and explore the neighborhoods most tourists don't bother with, then you can visit the major attractions when they are least busy and enjoy them even more.
+Venice fills quickly with day visitors from cruises and trains, which means timing matters.
+By spending several nights in the city, you can skip the crowds in St. Mark's Square at peak times and explore the neighborhoods most tourists don't bother with; then you can visit the major attractions when they are least busy and enjoy them even more.

 Florence